 Net position represents the difference between assets, deferred outflows, liabilities and deferred inflows.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by the outstanding balances of any borrowings used for the acquisition, construction or improvement of those assets, except for accreted interest on those borrowings.
 In addition, deferred outflows of resources and deferred inflows of resources that are attributable to the acquisition, construction, or improvement of those assets or related debt also are included in the net investment in capital assets component of net position.
-As of June 30, 2019, capital assets net of accumulated depreciation totaling \$56,017,830 was reduced by related debt of \$53,463,653, which excluded accreted interest of \$2,238,588 and premiums attributed to cash reserves for debt service of \$3,042,434.
+As of June 30, 2020, capital assets net of accumulated depreciation totaling \$54,215,204 was reduced by related debt of \$53,839,527, which excluded accreted interest of \$2,637,013 and premiums attributed to cash reserves for debt service of \$2.888,504.
 Net position is reported as restricted when there are limitations imposed on its use either through the enabling legislation adopted by the District or through external restrictions imposed by creditors, grantors, laws or regulations of other governments.
-The District applies restricted resources when an expense is incurred for purposes for which both restricted and unrestricted net position is available.
+The District applies restricted net position is available.